Nanaimo Clippers: Franchise history

 On March 13, 2004, with 80 seconds left in the third period and the score tied 3–3 in game seven during the first round of the playoffs against Powell River Kings, the Powell River goalie left his crease and froze the puck for a whistle.
 Under league rules, the goalie was guilty of delay of game.
 But instead of calling a two-minute penalty, the referee incorrectly awarded a penalty shot.
 Nanaimo scored and won the game, 4–3.
 Powell River protested and league officials agreed to cover all costs for fixing the mistake.
 The Kings went back to Nanaimo on March 16 to replay the final 1:20 of the third period, with the score tied at 3–3.
 Powell River started a man short for the delay-of-game penalty but neither team scored in regulation.
 Just 54 seconds into overtime, Nanaimo captain Michael Olson scored the game-winning goal.
 The Clippers went on to beat Chilliwack 3–1 in a best-of-five series, Surrey 4–0 in a best-of-seven semifinal and the Salmon Arm Silverbacks 4–1 in the best-of-seven championship final.
 After taking the BCHL Championship, the Clippers went on to oust the Grande Prairie Storm for the Doyle Cup, earning themselves a berth in the Royal Bank Cup.

 On April 16, 2007, the Clippers won the Fred Page Cup by defeating the Vernon Vipers three to two in game six of the BCHL finals.
 The winning goal was scored by Tyler Mazzei with 36 seconds remaining in the third period at the Vernon Multiplex.

-In March 2017, the Nanaimo city council approved a referendum for the construction of a $88 million dollar arena to help solidify a potential Western Hockey League team, either by relocation or expansion, possibly forcing the Clippers to either relocate to another market or fold.
+In March 2017, the Nanaimo city council approved a referendum for the construction of a $88 million arena to help solidify a potential Western Hockey League team, either by relocation or expansion, possibly forcing the Clippers to either relocate to another market or fold.
 The referendum was on March 11 and was rejected by 80% of those voting.
 The team was purchased by Vancouver-based lawyer Wesley Mussio in 2017.